Home » Dinner Recipes » Chicken » Shrimp Curry

 The sauce for this curry is straightforward.
 With a handful of spices, you can easily create a creamy and savory sauce that will blend with the shrimp and chicken nicely.
 I find using coconut milk helps give sweetness and tames down some of the heat from the curry sauce.

 The turmeric offers a really stunning yellowish-red color to the sauce that is just gorgeous in presentation.
-This shrimp curry recipe is perfect for serving up guests.
+This shrimp curry recipe is perfect for serving up to guests.

 hand pouring measuring cup of tomato sauce into skillet for shrimp curry